realmunk/every-bit-matters/README.md

 | UiB        | 07.04.2016 16:00 | 21.04 23:59 |
 | UiT        | 12.04.2016 16:00 | 26.04 16:00 |

-The following week after the deadline, the submissions are reviewed by our *Grand Jury* to select a winner.
+The following week after the deadline, the submissions are reviewed by our *Grand Jury* to select the best submissions.

-The winner receives a prize, and their application will represent their university in the _Battle of the Universities_.
+The best submissions will be awarded a prize, and qualifies to the _Battle of the Universities_.

 ## The Battle of the Universities

-When all Universities have a winner each, the winning applications are to compete in _The Battle of the Universities_.
+The _Battle of the Universities_ is to be held in late June at our offices in Oslo, Norway.

-The 10th of May, our Grand Jury will pick a winning university.
+The grand winner will receive an award, a great prize, glory and honour.

-The winner will receive an award, a prize and honour.
+In time, more information will come.

 ### Good luck!